fwilhelmi/potential_pitfalls_mabs_spatial_reuse/README.md

 ### Repository description
 This repository contains the Code and the LaTeX files used for the journal article "Potential and Pitfalls of Multi-Armed Bandits for Decentralized Spatial Reuse in WLANs", which has been sent to "Journal of Network and Computer Applications".

-The results obtained from this work can be found in [zenodo link to be inserted here]
+The results obtained from this work can be found in [https://zenodo.org/record/1445526#.XQoymdMzau4](https://zenodo.org/record/1445526#.XQoymdMzau4)

 ### Running instructions
 To run the code, just